siderolabs/talos/website/content/docs/v0.15/Reference/cli.md

-      --config-patch string                     patch generated machineconfigs (applied to all node types) --config-patch-control-plane string       patch generated machineconfigs (applied to 'init' and 'controlplane' types) --config-patch-worker string              patch generated machineconfigs (applied to 'worker' type) --cpus string                             the share of CPUs as fraction (each container/VM) (default "2.0") --crashdump                               print debug crashdump to stderr when cluster startup fails --custom-cni-url string                   install custom CNI from the URL (Talos cluster) --disk int                                default limit on disk size in MB (each VM) (default 6144)
+      --config-patch string                     patch generated machineconfigs (applied to all node types) --config-patch-control-plane string       patch generated machineconfigs (applied to 'init' and 'controlplane' types) --config-patch-worker string              patch generated machineconfigs (applied to 'worker' type) --cpus string                             the share of CPUs as fraction (each control plane/VM) (default "2.0") --cpus-workers string                     the share of CPUs as fraction (each worker/VM) (default "2.0") --crashdump                               print debug crashdump to stderr when cluster startup fails --custom-cni-url string                   install custom CNI from the URL (Talos cluster) --disk int                                default limit on disk size in MB (each VM) (default 6144)